Otoplasty is cosmetic surgery for the ears. In ear surgery, Dr. Fedele can adjust the size, positioning or shape of your ears.

 Dr. Fedele performs Otoplasty to help make the ears less noticeable, giving both children and adults more confidence in their appearance.

-Protruding ears can be a source of feeling self-conscious for children as well as adults.
-Ear pinning surgery, or Otoplasty, is usually done to set prominent ears back closer to the head.
-The surgery is done on children between ages 4 and 14, but can also be done on adults.
+Protruding ears can be a source of embarrassment for children as well as adults.
+Ear pinning surgery, or otoplasty, is usually done to set prominent ears back closer to the head.
+The surgery is done on children between ages four and fourteen, but it can be done on adults, as well.

 The incisions for this procedure are hidden behind the ear and will fade with time.
 By scoring the cartilage of the ear and placing permanent sutures, the ear is folded back closer to the head and held in place.